-An analysis of water loss information collected by the NJDEP and DRBC concludes that PCWS in Coastal Plain areas have consistently and significantly lower water losses than PCWS in Bedrock Provinces.
+An analysis of water loss information collected by the DEP and DRBC concludes that public community water systems (PCWS) in Coastal Plain areas have consistently and significantly lower water losses than PCWS in Bedrock Provinces.
 Large, Medium and Small PCWS have somewhat different water loss rates, but this distinction is less (and less consistent) than that of the geophysical comparison.

-• Daniel J. Van Abs, PhD, FAICP/PP with Jillian Drabik, PhD on the statistical analysis
+Primary Author: Daniel J. Van Abs, PhD, FAICP/PP, Rutgers University

+Statistical Analysis: Jillian Drabik, PhD